Q. Why should I apply for a Kent County job?

 A. Vacancies are posted on the County website and in County buildings, usually advertised in the Sunday edition of the Delaware State News, and always faxed to the Delaware Department of Labor and the career offices of nearby colleges & universities.

 Q. How do I apply for a Kent County job?

 A. Complete and submit a Kent County application form before the advertised deadline.
 The form is available on the County's webpage or in the Kent County Personnel Office located in Room 213 of the Kent County Administrative Complex at 555 Bay Road in Dover.
 A resume can be attached, but cannot be substituted for the completed application form.

-Q. Is it difficult to get a County job?
+Q. Is it difficult to get a Kent County job?

 A. As an Equal Opportunity Employer, all interested persons have the opportunity to apply for available publicly advertised County positions within the published deadlines.
 Successful candidates must pass the examination (if required), possess the applicable qualifications and/or experience for the position as listed in the position description, possess a high school diploma or GED (at a minimum), successfully complete the interview process, successfully complete the criminal background investigation and drug testing process, and be in compliance with all federal immigration laws.

 Q. Why is there an examination for some Kent County jobs and not others?

 A. Standardized examinations provide an objective non-discriminatory measurement of skillsets and apptitude consistent with the job requirements.
 Such tests are readily available for many occupations, but not generally available for specialized or exempt positions.
 Applicants must receive a passing score on the examination(s), if any, in order to proceed further in the selection process.
 For specialized or exempt positions, not requiring an examination, the applications are ranked based upon the relevant work experience and educational information contained therein and any attached supporting documents.
 Applicant rankings can be further narrowed upon submission of other requested experiential documents such as writing samples, certifications, physical agility testing, professional references, panel interviews, formal presentations, etc.